 You can invest in a Rashi, a lightweight body-covering top designed for athletes, or you can carry around a light scarf.

 Some tattooed folks who work in Japan simply cover their ink with bandages when in these settings.

-If your tattoo is small enough, it’s easy to carry around a box of waterproof bandages for emergency cover-up situations.
+If your tattoo is small enough, it’s easy to carry around a box of waterproof plasters for cover-up situations.

 Japanese Tattoo Ideas

 There is no shortage of ideas when it comes to Japanese tattoos.